alfred-hodler/rust-coldcard/coldcard-cli/README.md

     passphrase     Set a BIP39 passphrase
     pubkey         Show the pubkey for a derivation path reboot         Reboot the Coldcard
-    server         Bind the Coldcard to a V3 Tor Hidden Service for remote interaction sign           Sign a spending PSBT transaction
+    sign           Sign a spending PSBT transaction
     test           Test USB connection
     upgrade        Upgrade the firmware